Klypto/KissCaptcha-Goodbye/README.md

 # Discontinued

 They started banning users for using adblock so I lost interest in using their site or updating this software to match the new captcha changes.
+Use a different site, they aren't worth it.

 # KissCaptcha-Goodbye